DS-Meena/Learn-LLD-HLD/HLD/Scale_from_0_to_million_users/README.md

 Introducing a caching layer to reduce database load and improve response times.

 Caching 🚀 is the process of storing frequently accessed data in a temporary storage location, such as a **cache**, to reduce the time and resources needed to retrieve it from its original source.
 This improves system performance and responsiveness, especially for data that's frequently accessed or requires significant processing. 💾

-Caching 🔄 can be implemented at various system levels, including application, web server, and **database layers**.
+Caching 🔄 can be implemented at **various system levels**, including application (API gateway), web server, and database layers.
 It can store diverse data types like static files, database queries, and API responses.
 Caching is particularly useful for **expensive database operations**, acting as a buffer before accessing the database. 🗃️

 ![Cache](images/image-8.png)